-At December 31, 2017, there was \$21 million of total unrecognized compensation cost related to equity-settled awards under the LTIP.
-That cost is expected to be recognized over a weighted-average period of 2 years.
-The compensation cost recorded in 2017, 2016 and 2015 for cash-settled awards was not significant.
+At December 31, 2018, total unrecognized compensation cost related to equity-settled awards under the LTIP was not significant.
+The compensation cost recorded in 2018, 2017 and 2016 for cash-settled awards was not significant.

-The aggregate fair value, at the dates of grant, of shares granted in 2017, 2016 and 2015 was \$22 million, \$22 million and \$23 million, respectively.
-The total grant-date fair value of shares that vested during 2017, 2016 and 2015 was \$22 million, \$15 million and \$12 million, respectively.
-The weighted-average grant-date fair value (per share) of shares granted during 2017, 2016 and 2015 was 22.13 Swiss francs, 20.77 Swiss francs and 21.54 Swiss francs, respectively.
+The aggregate fair value, at the dates of grant, of shares granted in 2018, 2017 and 2016 was \$19 million, \$22 million and \$22 million, respectively.
+The total grant-date fair value of shares that vested during 2018, 2017 and 2016 was \$17 million, \$22 million and \$15 million, respectively.
+The weighted-average grant-date fair value (per share) of shares granted during 2018, 2017 and 2016 was 21.97 Swiss francs, 22.13 Swiss francs and 20.77 Swiss francs, respectively.

+For the relative total shareholder return component of the 2018 LTIP launch, the fair value of granted shares at grant date, for equity-settled awards, and at each reporting date, for cash-settled awards, is determined using a Monte Carlo simulation model.
+The main inputs to this model are the Company's share price and dividend yield, the volatility of the Company's and the peer group's share price as well as the correlation between the peer companies.
 For the average percentage achievement of income versus budget component of the 2017 LTIP launch the fair value of granted shares is based on the market price of the ABB Ltd share at grant date for equity-settled awards and at each reporting date for cash-settled awards, as well as the probable outcome of the average percentage achievement of income versus budget that would result in the vesting of the highest number of shares, as computed using a Monte Carlo simulation model.
 The main inputs to this model are the Company's and external financial analysts' revenue growth rates and Operational EBITA margin expectations.
-For the net income threshold component of the 2016 and 2015 LTIP launches, the fair value of the granted shares is based on the probability of reaching the threshold as well as on the market price of the ABB Ltd share at grant date for equity-settled awards and at each reporting date for cash-settled awards.
+For the net income threshold component of the 2016 LTIP launch, the fair value of the granted shares is based on the probability of reaching the threshold as well as on the market price of the ABB Ltd share at grant date for equity-settled awards and at each reporting date for cash-settled awards.
 For the earnings per share component of the LTIP launches, the fair value of granted shares is based on the market price of the ABB Ltd share at grant date for equity-settled awards and at each reporting date for cash-settled awards, as well as the probable outcome of the earnings per share achievement that would result in the vesting of the highest number of shares, as computed using a Monte Carlo simulation model.
 The main inputs to this model are the Company's and external financial analysts' revenue growth rates and Operational EBITA margin expectations.